ko4life-net/ko-assets/README.md

-# Knight Online Game Assets
+# Knight Online Assets

-This is the official old Knight Online game assets.
+This is the official old Knight Online server and game assets.

 The `master` branch is based on 1097 version.